-CapacCapacity. - 811 The Licence only allows the substitution of Non-incremental Obligated Exit Capacity to meet the demand for Incremental Obligated Exit Capacity at another NTS Exit Point.
-Consequently it is only possible to substitute such previously released incremental capacity, where it is unsold, once it has been reclassified as Non-incremental Obligated Exit Capacity at the date defined in the Licence. - 912 i.e. in accordance with UNC processes, including a PARCA, and the ExCR as appropriate.

-for substitution cannot be sterilised by an ad-hoc or PARCA Application unless backed up by a financial commitment 1013.
+&lt;sup>810 The Licence only allows the substitution of Non-incremental Obligated Exit Capacity to meet the demand for Incremental Obligated Exit Capacity at another NTS Exit Point.
+Consequently it is only possible to substitute such previously released incremental capacity, where it is unsold, once it has been reclassified as Non-incremental⊥ for substitution cannot be sterilised by an ad-hoc or PARCA Application unless backed up by a financial commitment.

-- I. Any Non-incremental Obligated Exit Capacity that is unsold after 1st October Y+41414 is Substitutable Capacity with respect to demand signalled either via the Annual Application Window (July), via an ad-hoc application or via a PARCA.
+- Any Non-incremental Obligated Exit Capacity that is unsold after 1st October Y+4 is Substitutable Capacity with respect to demand signalled either via the Annual Application Window (July), via an ad-hoc application or via a PARCA.
 For clarity unsold capacity does not include Reserved Exit Capacity and the Y is the year where either Capacity has been applied for or capacity has been first reserved via a PARCA.
 Except in respect of sub-paragraph i, any capacity available for use before 1st October Y+4 will not be Substitutable Capacity. - m.
-In respect of Interconnector exit points Interconnection Points (as identified as such in Table 8 of Special Condition 5G of the Licence) the Technical Interconnection Point Capacity12 of the downstream connected system at the Interconnection Point shall not be Substitutable Capacity.
+In respect of Interconnector exit points Interconnection Points (as identified as such in Table 8 of Special Condition 5G of the Licence) the Technical Interconnection Point Capacity of the downstream connected system at the Interconnection Point shall not be Substitutable Capacity.
 Technical Capacity is taken from the Connected System Operators' published information.
 Where suitable data is not explicitly published National Grid will use any other appropriate source which reasonably correlates to Technical Capacity. - 23.
 Following each application for Exit Capacity (including agreement of a PARCA), demand for Incremental Obligated Exit Capacity will be identified.
 If Incremental Obligated Exit Capacity is not required then no further action need be taken by National Grid. - 24.
 If, in accordance with the ExCR, National Grid considers that it is appropriate to release Incremental Obligated Exit Capacity then the methodology in this Statement shall be applied to see whether the quantity of Incremental Obligated Exit Capacity required to be released can be reduced through Exit Capacity Substitution.
 For the avoidance of doubt, the User Commitment (as defined in the ExCR) shall apply to all capacity increases of Enduring Annual NTS Exit (Flat) Capacity (except as specified in the ExCR) irrespective of whether the increase is satisfied through investment (including contractual alternatives) and/or substitution and/or existing capability. - 25.
 In respect of any application, excluding agreement of a PARCA, capacity will only be considered available for substitution after all applications or bids for unsold Exit Capacity have been satisfied, i.e. capacity will be allocated at the NTS Exit Point where applications are received before being substituted to another NTS Exit Point. - 26.
-In respect of any PARCA, capacity will only be considered available for reservation pending substitution after all applications or bids for existing unsold capacity have been satisfied, i.e. capacity will be allocated at the NTS Exit Point where applications or bids are placed before being reserved pending substitution to, another NTS Exit Point.
+In respect of any PARCA, capacity will only be considered available for reservation pending substitution after all applicationsor bids for existing unsold capacity have been satisfied, i.e. capacity will be allocated at the NTS Exit Point where applicationsor bids are placed before being reserved pending substitution to, another NTS Exit Point.
 Notwithstanding paragraph 22b, once capacity has been substituted or reserved pending substitution it will not be available to satisfy applications for capacity at that NTS Exit Point in future.

-4013 A financial commitment is not the User Commitment needed to trigger incremental capacity release 4114 References in this document to years "Y+4" etc relate to capacity years, i.e. year Y is the year of the relevant application or the year of reservation via a PARCA.
-E.g. for a July application in year Y (2015) capacity release would be October 2018 to September 2019 (Y+4).
+&lt;sup>1012 A financial commitment is not the User Commitment needed to trigger incremental capacity release References in this document to years "Y+4" etc relate to capacity years, i.e. year Y is the year of the relevant application or the year of reservation via a PARCA.
+E.g. for a July application in year Y (20152016) capacity release would be October 20182019 to September 20192020 (Y+4).